 “Think of the male vegetative energy as the orange strand, and the female reproductive energy as the green strand.
 Both are always present but switch dominance throughout the season.”

 Let’s look at another example, this time using perennial fruit crops.
 A fruit tree or berry vine goes into dormancy in the winter and is in an essentially vegetative state until the weather warms in the spring.
-Then the plant becomes reproductive-dominant and begins to form blossoms and pollinating.
+Then the plant becomes reproductive-dominant and begins pollinating and starts to form blossoms.
 An apple tree will pollinate and set fruit in a five- to seven-day time period, during which the tree experiences a tremendous hormonal shift to support its “pregnancy.”
 The tree needs high concentrations of trace minerals, and calcium.
 If it doesn’t get what it needs to support the hormonal shift, it begins to sabotage itself, switching from protein synthesis to proteolysis (protein breakdown).
 This makes it an attractive food source for insects and diseases.
-Many of the yield-limiting problems in fruit production – apple scab, coddling moth, plum curculio, and so on – result from the plant not having the right nutrition at the right time.
+Many of the yield-limiting problems in fruit production—apple scab, codling moth, plum curculio, and so on—result from the plant not having the right nutrition at the right time.

 Two antagonistic groups of plant hormones, cytokinins and auxins, are key in managing and maintaining plant health. (see chart below) Cytokinins are reproductive hormones produced in growing root tips, hopefully during every 24-hour photo cycle.
 When cytokinins move to the upper part of a plant, they slow vegetative growth.
 A plant with regular, strong cytokinin production will express it in closely spaced internodes and strong bud initiation.

 Auxins are vegetative hormones produced in the growing shoot tips.
 They cause very rapid top growth with long internodes, and they suppress bud initiation.
 When auxins move down to the root system, they shut off root growth.